napmany/llmsnap/docs/configuration.md

     env:
       - "CUDA_VISIBLE_DEVICES=0,1,2"

-    # proxy: the URL where llama-swap routes API requests
+    # proxy: the URL where llmsnap routes API requests
     # - optional, default: http://localhost:${PORT}
     # - if you used ${PORT} in cmd this can be omitted
     # - if you use a custom port in cmd this *must* be set